-- Craft a resume or perfect an existing one: Take a look at this handout for tips on how to creating an effective resume.
+- Craft a resume or perfect an existing one: Take a look at the Resume Guide for tips on how to creating an effective resume.
 You can also meet with a Peer Career Advisor (PCA) to get one-on-one resume counseling.
 If you do not have a lot of work experience prior to internship search, don’t worry; extracurricular and volunteer activities count as experience, too!

 - Enroll in the Amherst Select Internship Program: This is an exciting program that features internship opportunities in the U.S. and around the world.
 These opportunities are offered by alumni, parents, and friends of the college who have agreed to reserve internship positions at their respective companies and organizations for Amherst students.
 To learn more, please visit the program website.